-Select high pass, tap the frequency box ^{16.000MHz}, open the frequency setting interface, tap "MHz" and "KHz" to select the frequency scale, drag or tap the slide bar for coarse adjustment of the maximum frequency allowed to pass, tap "+", "-" buttons to precisely adjust the frequency.
+Select high pass, tap the frequency box 16.000MHz, open the frequency setting interface, Drag or tap the slider to coarsely adjust or fine-tune the highest frequency allowed to pass.

-Low pass: Only signals below the currently set frequency upper limit are allowed to pass. (with the settings same as High Pass)
+Low pass: Only signals below the currently set frequency upper limit are allowed to pass. (with the settings same asHigh Pass)